Study Abroad Program Overview

 Internship Service Course

-All participants will be placed by PKU in a local start up company that is run by a PKU alumni.
+All participants can search for their own preferred internship or will be placed by PKU in a local start up company that is run by a PKU alumni.
 These companies are located in the nearby Zhongguancun zone that contains 189 listed companies, 40 colleges and universities including Peking University, Tsinghua University and more than 200 national scientific institutions, including the Chinese Academy of Social Sciences and the Chinese Academy of Engineering.

 Use the following resource to learn more: